Installing ONLYOFFICE Workspace Community from RPM/DEB packages using the provided script

 wget https://download.onlyoffice.com/install/workspace-install.sh

-Once the download is finished, you can start the installation process.
+Once the download is complete, you can start the installation.

 Running ONLYOFFICE Workspace Community installation

-Please note that all installation actions must be performed with root rights.
+Note that all installation actions must be performed with root privileges.

 To start the installation process run the following command: